centre-for-humanities-computing/robusta_webapp/data/texts/method.md

 This web app follows the framework proposed in [Herrera Malatesta and de Valeriola (2024)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0307743).
-This framework, called the ‘robustness assessing framework', is made up of three simple steps.
+This framework, called the ‘robustness assessing framework', focuses on assessing the robustness and uncertainties of conclusions drawn from applying point pattern analysis to, mostly, non-systematic regional data in archaeology.
+To achieve this, we have articulated the discussion on the reconstruction of past landscapes using computational methods around three key aspects:
+1) the use of point pattern analysis (PPA) in archaeology
+2) the quantification of uncertainties
+3) the consideration of robustness.

+The framework and subsequently this app are designed to aid archaeologists working with datasets that are known to contain sources of uncertainty in applying spatial statistical methods and achieve a higher understanding of the uncertainties of the resulting models.
+It consists of three simple steps.

 **Step 1**